Last Updated/Verified: January 12, 2022

 Checklist to become a Mississippi LPN:

 - Apply for licensure with the Mississippi Board of Nursing

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Pass the NCLEX-PN exam

 LPN Salaries in Mississippi